andyyu2004/bit/README.md

 Currently implements the following commands with a subset of the same options as git.

 -   bit init
 -   bit add
 -   bit branch
 -   bit commit
 -   bit hash-object
 -   bit cat-file
 -   bit log
 -   bit ls-files
 -   bit commit-tree
 -   bit config
 -   bit write-tree

 Run commands and subcommands with the `--help` flag to see all available options.

 ## Installation

+Install that latest rust nightly build using [rustup](https://rustup.rs/).

 Clone repository and build using the cargo package manager.

 The following should all be performed from within the cloned directory.

 `cargo b --release`

 To run, you can either use cargo as above `cargo r --release -- [<bit args>...]`.
 Alternatively, you can install `bit` locally as a binary using `cargo install --path bit`.

+# Warning

+This has been tested on arch and ubuntu only.
+I suspect this won't work on windows mostly due to my handling of paths.